Overview

 When no tlsCAFile

-is set, the driver will look up the Certificate Authority using the System Local Machine Root
+is set, the driver looks up the Certificate Authority file using the System Local Machine Root

 certificate store to confirm the provided certificate.